XertroV/tm-cotd-hud/README.md

 # COTD HUD

-Shows division info + times histogram during qualifier, and allows browsing of past COTDs along with full results, graphs, and some utilities.
+Shows division cutoffs + favorited players' times + histogram during qualifier, and allows browsing of past COTD qualifier and division results, along with some utilities.
 You can also 'favorite' other players to see their current qualifying time, *live*, during the qualifying round.

 This is a beta release.
 Things might break.
 (You can reload the plugin from the developer menu if need be.)